whoisryosuke/chrome-copy-as-markdown/README.md

 Copy as Markdown
 ==========================

 Extension that allows you to easily copy text in a Markdown format.
+Based on extension by [@eungjun-yi](https://github.com/eungjun-yi/copy-as-markdown-quot).

 Install
 -------